 How Modular Programming Benefits Testing Automation

-Modular programming allows more software code to be tested via test automation software because more of the test can reference individual independent modules.
+Modular programming improves test automation because more of the test can reference individual independent modules.
 It also provides the software testing team with the building blocks for new or more complex testing automation programs in the future.
 Instead of rewriting the same instructions in the test software for each automated test, you simply change the module in question.
 Because all tests reference that module, they will all have the proper instructions replaced without needing to rewrite the whole software.

 Layering modules in a hierarchy saves engineers time by not forcing them to write and rewriting test automation software regardless of updates made to lower modules.
 Since the goal of automated testing is to save time and effort, modular programming in automated testing is a logical and intuitive technique to employ for testers that work on changeable software.